-Lucas (1987, 2003) introduced the notion of the cost of aggregate uncertainty as a thought experiment to provide an assessment of the tradeoff between growth and macroeconomic stability.
-Analogously, the term structure of the cost of uncertainty requires little structure to reveal the tradeoff between growth and macroeconomic stability at different time horizons.
+Lucas (1987, 2003) introduced the notion of the cost of aggregate fluctuations as a thought experiment to provide an assessment of the tradeoff between growth and macroeconomic stability.
+Analogously, the term structure of the cost of fluctuations requires little structure to reveal the tradeoff between growth and macroeconomic stability at different time horizons.
 Recent derivative securities provide direct information about this term structure and, therefore, new insight into an old question (the tradeoff between growth and stability) and evidence to study a new question (the tradeoff between stability at different horizons).

-Asset markets suggest that the potential gains from greater economic stability are not trivial, especially in the short run and during downturns such as in the early 2000s and during the recent financial crisis.
-The finding of sizable and volatile costs imposed by an increase in short-run uncertainty fits in with a recent literature that finds high and time-varying short-maturity risk premia as a pervasive phenomenon across different asset classes (Binsbergen and Koijen 2017).
+Asset markets suggest that the potential gains from greater economic stability are not trivial, especially in the short run and during downturns such as in the early 2000s and during the Great Recession.

-The result that the marginal cost of uncertainty is a linear combination of risk premia makes one of the main tasks of macroeconomics-the assessment of macroeconomic priorities (Lucas 2003)-inextricably linked to finance.
+The result that the marginal cost of fluctuations is a linear combination of risk premia makes one of the main tasks of macroeconomics-the assessment of macroeconomic priorities-inextricably linked to finance.
 The negative slope and countercyclical variation of the estimated term structure of welfare costs cannot be easily captured by leading asset pricing theories and therefore represents a puzzling piece of evidence with seemingly crucial welfare consequences.
-For example, I showed how two models that are observationally equivalent in their quantity implications but differ in their asset pricing implications prescribe fundamentally different policies.
+For example, I showed how two models that are observationally equivalent in their quantity implications but that differ in their asset pricing implications prescribe fundamentally different policies.
+The required risk sensitivity to account for measures of the welfare costs of consumption fluctuations can overturn the robust result in New